evtn/soda-old/README.md

 *oh my stars*

 Polygon constructor takes two arguments:
-+ `dots` - tuple/list of dot-like objects.
++ `points` - tuple/list of point-like objects.
 + `color` - see [Color notation](#parse-method). *default: "black"*

 **Specific methods**:
 `to_list(pos)`
-Takes a position and returns a list of dots according to this position
+Takes a position and returns a list of points according to this position
-(*returns: list of dot-like lists*)
+(*returns: list of point-like lists*)

 #### Rectangle
 *So straight*